Jungpana Autumn Flush 2019 FTGFOP1 CH

 As of 2016, Darjeeling autumn flushes – among them Jungpana Autumn Flush – have become a permanent institution with us.
 And this not only in the shop, but also – and in particular – in our cups.
 As unbelievable this might sound, these teas ARE a reason to look forward to autumn!
 That is to say the multifacetted gentleness and the comparably low caffeine content of the autumnals really get the very best out of long autumn and winter nights.
 Every year, we select the season’s most convincing teas from the pickings of a range of Darjeeling tea estates.
 Now, let me convince you, too, and try our autumnals now.

 As with Jungpana’s first and second flushes, it is full-bodiedness and well-balanced spicyness that characterize the tea garden’s autumnal.
 At this, the flowery notes of spring have widely given way to the malty flavors of the late season in Jungpana Autumn Flush.
 Well present, on the other hand, are still the brisk muscatel notes of summer.
-In Jungpana Autumn Flush, the latter combine with the autumn picking’s malty sweetness to a complex, both mild and spicy composition that helps this tea to an elevated level of individuality within its kind.
+In Jungpana Autumn Flush, the latter combine with the autumn picking’s malty and fruity sweetness to a complex composition that helps this tea to an elevated level of individuality within its kind.

 First, poor 200-250 ml boiling hot water (90°C-100°C) over 4g Jungpana Autumn Flush FTGFOP1 CH in a teapot.
 Let infuse for 3-5 minutes for a full flavor infusion.
 A second infusion is always an option and lives up to more than just keeping this tea’s delicious, long lingering aftertaste alive!

 For more Autumn Flushes from Assam and Darjeeling, please click here: